 Why is it important to solve damp and mould problems?

-your health, especially for people with respiratory conditions, allergies or weakened immune systems.
+Living in a damp or mouldy home can pose a risk to your health, especially for people with respiratory conditions, allergies or weakened immune systems.
 It can also damage the home itself.

 Should customers report damp and mould?